A 1790s Printed Cotton Round Gown: Part 1

 A bodice back with a curve of bias binding pinned along a princess seam

-and cutting the center front slash of the round gown skirt OFF-center and in the wrong skirt panel on the blue one –
+and cutting the center front slash off-center and in the wrong skirt panel on the blue one –

 A blue and white printed skirt with a slash cut near the edge of a panel.

-And putting on the finished gowns to mark the hems and and discovering that while the backs of the printed gowns looked fantastic –
+And putting on the finished gowns to mark the hems and and discovering that although the backs of the printed gowns looked fantastic –

 Back view of a green floral cotton 1790s round gown

-The front bodice of my brand new 1790s round gowns pooched at the sides, and the armscyes were, yet again, digging into my armpits hard enough to hurt – AND I couldn’t lift my arms.
-Not even a little bit.
+The front bodices pooched at the sides, the armscyes were, yet again, digging into my armpits hard enough to pinch flesh – AND I couldn’t lift my arms!
+Not even a little bit!!!!

 Front view of a green floral cotton 1790s round gown.
 The waist slides down sideways on each side.

-I laid the new pattern against my original drafted pattern and again, I found that my armholes were completely different shapes.
+I laid the new pattern against my original drafted pattern and found that yet again, my armholes had become completely different shapes from the originals.

 HUH????!!!???